 - Principles of refraction

-The U.S. Bureau of Labor Statistics (www.bls.gov) projected that medical assistants, including optometric technicians, would experience strong job growth from 2010 to 2020 due to higher demand for healthcare services in general.
+The U.S. Bureau of Labor Statistics (www.bls.gov) projected that medical assistants, including optometric technicians, would experience a job growth of 23% from 2014 to 2024 due to higher demand for healthcare services in general.

-Optometric technicians who wish to become full-fledged optometrists or ophthalmologists must earn a bachelor's degree in optometry or a related field, and a Doctor of Optometry (OD) degree or a Medical Doctor (MD) degree in ophthalmology.
+Graduates from diploma or associate's programs are also eligible to sit for the certification exams offered by the American Board of Opticianry and National Contact Lens Examiners ( www.abo-ncle.org).
+Optometric technicians who wish to become full-fledged optometrists or ophthalmologists must earn a bachelor's degree in optometry or a related field and a Doctor of Optometry (OD) degree or a Medical Doctor (MD) degree in ophthalmology.